michlimlim/michellelim.org/content/writing/how-to-recruit-for-love.md

 ---
 title: "How to Recruit for Love"
 date: 2019-11-21T23:40:22-04:00
-description: "My Yale Daily News humor essay about dating apps and how they optimize and thereby cheapen dating."
+description: "My humor essay about dating apps and how they optimize and thereby cheapen dating."
 images:
   [
     "https://s3.amazonaws.com/www.michellelim.org/images/Anasthasia-Shilov_Recruiting-for-love_Contributing_Online-1.png",